 Toothpaste is important for various reasons.
 Specifically, it promotes oral hygiene and aids in removing dental plaque and food from the teeth.
 It also helps fight bad breath.

-It prevents tooth decay and oral-related problems like gum disease.
+Additionally, toothpaste provides fluoride for teeth.
+Thus, it prevents tooth decay and oral health problems like gum disease.

-In 2015, toothpaste took the eighth place as the leading health and beauty product category in the United States (US).
+In 2015, toothpaste took eighth place as the leading health and beauty product category in the United States.

-The sales of the gel dentifrice or paste recorded approximately 2.97 billion US dollars.
-Supermarkets generate 759 million US dollars from toothpaste sales.
+The sales of the oral paste recorded approximately 2.97 billion US dollars.
+In fact, supermarkets generate 759 million US dollars from toothpaste sales.

-In data released by Statista, Inc., Procter & Gamble’s Crest toothpaste takes the top spot on the leading toothpaste brand in the US in 2017 with 235.4 million US dollars in sales.
+In data from Statista, Inc., Procter & Gamble’s Crest toothpaste takes the top spot on the leading toothpaste brand in the US in 2017 with 235.4 million US dollars in sales.
 GlaxoSmithKline’s Sensodyne follows with 184.7 million US dollars.

-According to the same data, the top ten spots in the most sold toothpaste are occupied by three brands namely Crest, Colgate, and Sensodyne.
+According to the same data, the top ten spots in the most sold toothpaste are occupied by three brands: Crest, Colgate, and Sensodyne.

 Some types of toothpaste may be more suitable for certain individuals.

 Ask yourself: What do I need from my toothpaste?